-It’s important to plan for food because a well fed family will enjoy a trip a zillion times more than a tired one.
+It’s important to plan for food because a well-fed family will enjoy a trip a zillion times more than a tired one, especially if you’re traveling as a vegetarian.
 Plus experiencing different foods is just as fun a part of traveling as experiencing a place.

 Do the locals have a vegetarian diet?

 While most countries are not predominantly vegetarian, many have large vegetarian communities.
 For e.g. In India vegetarian choices are plentiful, but it’s important to consider factors like spices and cooking methods.
 In Mexico, while most people aren’t vegetarian, it’s easy to find fresh beans, rice, salsas, tortilla, even in the remotest of hamlets.
 In some countries like Japan with a predominantly fish diet, it may be harder to find a good vegetarian meal.
 But with a little bit of research, we found some amazing food.

 Are the locals familiar with a vegetarian diet?

 Outside of large cities(sometimes even cities), not all people understand that fish, fish sauce, oyster sauce, chicken broth, eggs etc are not part of a vegetarian/vegan diet.
 Also, some folks don’t understand that picking out pieces of chicken or beef from a dish doesn’t make it vegetarian.
 So, it’s best to be specific and to ask the ingredients in the food.
 A little bit of genuine interest in the people and friendliness can go a long way.
 Most chefs cook to satisfy the customers and are happy to get creative and make amazing dishes.
 So, be friendly and learn about the food and the people who are cooking it.

 What’s the best way to communicate with the locals?